railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 .. figure:: images/stock_location_product_tree.png
    :align: center

-   *Stock quantities by location for a given product.*
+   *Stock quantities by location for a given product*

 You can get more detail about all the stock moves from the product form.
 You'll then see each move from a source location to a destination location.
 Everything that influences stock levels